CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ## Multi-node job with MPI
-We can use `MPI.jl` package to use MPI for multi-node parallelism.
+We can use the `MPI.jl` package to use MPI for multi-node parallelism.
 In Puhti and Mahti it uses OpenMPI.
-We have installed specific version of `MPI.jl` to the shared environment.
+We have installed a specific version of `MPI.jl` to the shared environment.
-We recommend that you that version because it is tested to work.
+We recommend that you use that version because it has been tested to work.
-You can find the version by activating the shared environment and running `Pkg.status` as follows.
+You can find the version by activating the shared environment and running `Pkg.status` as follows:

 ```bash
 julia --project="$JULIA_CSC_ENVIRONMENT" -e 'using Pkg; Pkg.status("MPI")'